Get exclusive email updates when I add new resources to our Family Action Toolkits

 Do you read as many children’s books celebrating girls of color as you do that feature white dudes?

 As I send my (tall, handsome, cishet, able-bodied, light-skinned) boys out into the world of classrooms and social events, it’s my job to keep them aware of this human tendency to idealize themselves and to only pick kids who look like them for the kickball team.

 I don’t want my white-presenting boys ignoring, talking over, and objectifying women of color as they grow up.
 If I don’t take action now to counter the assumption that everything centers around white men – if I don’t show my sons that girls of color are peers and equals, that youthful entitlement will grow into something far more dangerous.

 Books about girls are not just for girls.

 Our boys (actually…girls and non-binary kids, too) must learn that femmes have a right to take up space and are worth listening to, even when they’re not acting ‘like boys.’
 They need to learn that the things that matter to girls matter.

 This same concept goes for all targeted identities – even modern stories teach kids to believe in a weird system of gender, race, and the roles we’re ‘naturally’ supposed to take.
 It’s up to us as parents and educators to expose and discuss these myths and stereotypes.

 Normalizing kids of color in universal stories

 Let’s learn from history and teach our kids to identify inequity.
-But if oppression is all the only narrative we show them, if every book featuring a Black character is about slavery and the civil rights movement, our kids will believe this false hierarchy of races is the natural order of things.
+But if oppression is all the only narrative we show them, if every book featuring a Black character is about slavery and the civil rights movement, our kids will believe this false hierarchy of races is the mandate of heaven.

-Systemic racism and sexism isn’t determined by a mandate of heaven – it’s determined by greed, hate, and oppression.
+Systemic racism and sexism isn’t determined by white male superiority – it’s determined by greed, hate, and entrenched oppression.
 Uneven representation teaches our kids that people of color have a place in kids books only when they’re set apart from every day adventures and stories about our shared experiences.